Point spectrum and hypercyclicity problem for a class of truncated Toeplitz operators: Introduction

 where $P_\theta$ stands for the orthogonal projection from $L^2(\T)$ onto $K_\theta$.
 Formally, $A_\psi$ depends also on $\theta$, but we always assume $\theta$ to be fixed and do not include it into notations.

-Even if some special cases of TTO-s were well studied for a long time (e.g., $A_z$ -- the model operator of Nagy--Foias theory and its functions $\phi(A_z) = A_\phi$, $\phi\in H^\infty$), a systematic study of TTO-s was initiated by a seminal paper by D. Sarason \cite{sar}.
+Even if some special cases of TTO-s were well studied for a long time (e.g., $A_z$ -- the model operator of Nagy--Foia\c{s} theory and its functions $\varphi(A_z) = A_\varphi$, $\varphi\in H^\infty$), a systematic study of TTO-s was initiated by a seminal paper by D. Sarason \cite{sar}.
 Note that one can consider operators with unbounded symbols (assuming there exists a bounded extension of an operator defined on the dense subset of bounded functions in $K_\theta$) and it may happen that a bounded TTO has no bounded symbol at all (see, e.g., \cite{barf}.
 In what follows we consider the case of bounded symbols only.

 During the last decade the theory of truncated Toeplitz operators became an active field of research (see the surveys \cite{ob1, ob2} and the references therein).
 However, it seems that the spectral properties of TTO-s are far from being well understood.
 E.g., to the best of our knowledge, it is not known whether the point spectrum of a TTO can have nonempty interior.
+For some classes of TTO-s Fredholmness and invertibility criteria were found by M.\,C.~C\^{a}mara and J.\,R.~Partington \cite{cam}.
+In particular, they gave a description of the point spectrum of a TTO with a rational symbol in case of the Hardy space in the half-plane.

 A problem which apparently did not attract much attention yet is to understand the dynamics of TTO-s and in particular their hypercyclicity.
 In fact, it is not known whether hypercyclic TTO-s do exist.